-So, why is your broccoli growing tall and flowering (bolting)?
-Broccoli grows tall and starts to flower in order to form seeds and complete its reproductive cycle.
-This happens when the soil temperature goes above 80 degrees Fahrenheit (27 degrees Celsius).
-Sometimes this will happen even before the broccoli has a chance to form a large head.
+So, why is your broccoli growing tall and flowering (bolting broccoli)?
+Broccoli grows tall and starts to flower at maturity in order to form seeds and complete its reproductive cycle.
+It also happens in response to stress and extreme soil temperatures.
+Sometimes, broccoli will grow tall and bolt before the broccoli has a chance to form a large head.

 Why Is My Broccoli Growing Tall and Flowering?
 (Broccoli Bolting)